TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

     Originating WalletAPI ->> Beneficiary Agent: Settle [settlementId]
 ```

-The above flow also demonstrates the power of multiple agents collaborating around authorizing a transaction.
-Both the Originating Agent and WalletAPI maintain their own risk profiles and can independently authorize the transaction for Settlement.
-In most cases the Wallet API will defer to their customer the Originating Agent, and can use the signal that their customer sends a Settle message to actually settle it on the blockchain and present the `settlementId` to the other agents.
+The above flow also demonstrates the power of multiple agents collaborating to authorize a transaction.
+The Originating Agent and WalletAPI maintain their risk profiles and can independently authorize the transaction for settlement.
+In most cases, the Wallet API will defer to their customer, the Originating Agent, and can use the signal that their customer sends a Settle message to settle it on the blockchain and present the `settlementId` to the other agents.

 #### SettlementID